DarkMatterMatt/dumpdb/plan.md

 - `query=""`: The WHERE clause of a SQL query.
 Yes it's injected, so try not to break your own database
 - `columns="all"`: Comma separated list of columns to retrieve from the database
 - `conn=`: Connection string prefix to connect to MySQL databases.
 Like user:pass@tcp(127.0.0.1:3306)
-- `db=`: Comma separated list of databases to search
+- `databases=`: Comma separated list of databases to search
 - `sourcesConn=""`: Connection string for the sources database.
 Like `user:pass@tcp(127.0.0.1:3306)/sources`